idexus/SlimTcpServer/src/SlimTcpServer/docs/README.md

 # SlimTcpServer

-A simple TCP server and client library
+A slim TCP server and client library

 # License